ldnchemevents/ldnchemevents.github.io/readme.md

 With relatively few people actively participating, we should hopefully reach a critical mass.
 We would appreciate it if you could contribute by...
 1. Using the [#LdnChemEvents](https://twitter.com/search?q=%23ldnchemevents&src=typed_query&f=live) hashtag yourself (and sticking to London Chemistry Events - we don’t want to spam anyone!).
-2. Encouraging your colleagues to get involved (follow & contribute).
+2. Encouraging your colleagues to get involved (to contribute & follow).
 3. Encouraging anyone with the keys to an institutional account to use the [#LdnChemEvents](https://twitter.com/search?q=%23ldnchemevents&src=typed_query&f=live) hashtag for events posts.
 4. Where your institution doesn't post events/welcome outsiders, encouraging them to do so.

+PLEASE don't be the person tweeting about exciting talks in London AFTER the event!

 *If you would like to help out with the running of London Chemistry Events, we’d love to hear from you.
 We would like to grow a small team of volunteers to help with both events curation, and improving our infrastructure.
 All are welcome, but we imagine those who would get most out of it are active early-career researchers.
 If you’d like to join us, you can find our contact details below.*